joanneqiu07/NBA-Salary-Prediction/README.md

 MIT License and Terms of use

 # References and acknowledgement
-2021-22 NBA Player Contracts: NBA players contracts in 2021-2022 on the Basketball Reference site(https://www.basketball-reference.com/contracts/players.html).
+NBA players contracts in 2021-2022 on the Basketball Reference site(https://www.basketballreference.com/contracts/players.html).

 # Background and source of the dataset
-20-21 NBA players: NBA players stats in 2020-2021 on Kaggle(https://www.kaggle.com/justinas/nba-players-data).
+NBA players stats in 2020-2021 on Kaggle(https://www.kaggle.com/justinas/nba-players-data).

-Current NBA Players Contracts History: NBA players contracts history in 2011-2019 on Kaggle(https://www.kaggle.com/jarosawjaworski/current-nba-players-contracts-history).
+NBA players contracts history in 2011-2019 on Kaggle(https://www.kaggle.com/jarosawjaworski/current-nba-players-contracts-history).

-NBA players stats: All NBA players stats on the NBA data site(https://www.nba.com/stats/)
+All NBA players stats on the NBA data site(https://www.nba.com/stats/)

 # Tutorials
 1. NBA Salary Prediction using Multiple Regression: A tutorial of using a linear regression model to predict NBA players’salary in R(https://www.kaggle.com/koki25ando/nba-salary-prediction-using-multiple-regression/report).

 2. Plotly tutorials on the official website: tutorials of using Plotly to visualize data(https://plotly.com/python/plotly-fundamentals/).